vtexdocs/dev-portal-content/docs/vtex-io/Reference/vtex-io-documentation-vtex-io-cli-installation-and-command-reference/vtex-io-documentation-vtex-io-cli-command-reference.md

 ### deprecate

-Deprecates the specified app, uninstalling and downgrading it to the latest stable version in every VTEX account.
+Deprecates the specified app, uninstalling and downgrading it to the latest stable version on every VTEX account.

 #### Usage